TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 **********************************

 First we will build the bare bones of our data service.
 This is the bare minimum to get the service to show up in the TOM.
-We'll start with three peices of generic code:
+We'll start with three pieces of generic code:

  - Our Query class (an extension of `tom_dataservices.dataservice.DataService`)
  - Our Form Class (an extension of `tom_dataservices.forms.BaseQueryForm`)